-Pete Davidson avoided stage makeup on this week's episode of Saturday Night Live, a decision that I respect, but I'm concerned.
+When Pete Davidson avoids wearing stage makeup on Saturday Night Live, it's a decision that I respect, but it concerns me.

 Davidson has always rocked a sultry, exhausted, baggy-eyed look, but lately things seem to have spiraled out of control.